nikosOik99/Multi-omic-analysis-of-genomic-data-for-classification-of-glioblastoma-samples/README.md

 # Multi-omics analysis of genomic data for classification of glioblastoma samples
-This repository represents my Thesis
+This repository represents my BSc Thesis

 <h1> Introduction </h1>
  Clustering of individual omic datasets has proven invaluable for biological and medical research.
 Decreasing costs and the development of next-generation sequencing (NGS) methods now have the measurement of multi-omic data.
 Clustering multiple omics data has the potential to reveal further systems-level insights, but raises computational and biological challenges. <br/><br/>